Can I Bring My Cell Phone Or Laptop To A Drug Rehab Center?

 In some drug rehab centers, cell phone use during addiction treatment is completely forbidden.
 Laptop use during addiction treatment is often limited as well, since the device functions in much the same way.

-Other rehab centers are more flexible because they want their patients to feel less isolated and recognize the devices may be used to reach out to others for support.
+Other rehab centers are more flexible because they want their patients to feel less isolated and recognize that the devices may be used to reach out to others for support.

 Having a strong support system in place during recovery is important, especially during times when individuals may be tempted to start using drugs and alcohol again.

 Students who are still in school and business professionals who need to discuss important issues with their employees may be given special communication privileges.
+They may also be in high-pressure situations and may only agree to addiction treatment if they can still fulfill their duties.

-In the end, whether a cell phone or laptop is allowed is up to the discretion of the rehab center.
+In the end, whether a cell phone or a laptop is allowed is up to the discretion of the rehab center.
 If it is not allowed, the rehab center will ask that a person leave it at the front desk with other belongings at admission, or have a family member take the device home.

 The Benefits Of Leaving A Cell Phone At Home During Drug Rehab